-Ros Earis joined Chambers in 2013, after completing her pupillage supervised by Duncan Atkinson and Miranda Hill.
+Annie Fendrich joined Chambers as a tenant in 2020, after completing her pupillage supervised by Victoria Ailes and Peter Ratliff.
 She talks us through her year as a pupil at 6KBW College Hill.

-Towards the end of the first six, Chambers arranged for each of the pupils to spend one week with an instructing solicitor, and one with a District Judge in Westminster Magistrates’ Court.
-This was a valuable opportunity to see the job from a different perspective, as well as to learn some important “dos” and “don’ts”.
+Towards the end of first six, Chambers arranged for each of the pupils to spend two days with a District Judge in a magistrates’ court.
+This was an invaluable opportunity to get a judge’s perspective on magistrates’ court advocacy, and learn some useful tips prior to starting on our feet.

 As with all pupils at 6KBW, I took part in Chambers’ in-house Pupillage Training Course.
 This consisted of regular lessons in advocacy from senior members of Chambers, which covered, amongst other topics, cross examination, legal argument, closing speeches and extradition hearings.
 It was a real privilege to be taught by some of the best practitioners at the criminal Bar, and I learnt a huge amount.
 At the end of the course, a mock trial took place at the Old Bailey before a resident judge, with members of Chambers on the jury and filling the public gallery.

 Just before starting second six, I changed supervisor, to a member of Chambers with a more court-based practice.
 As well as attending court, I helped (and learned from) my supervisor in relation to trial preparation and written work: analysing evidence, researching points of law and drafting case summaries and skeleton arguments.

 During second six, I began taking on my own cases.
 I defended clients in the magistrates’ court and youth court at bail applications, trials and sentencing hearings, and prosecuted a number of ‘CPS lists’.
 I also attended the Crown Court frequently, covering PTPHs and case management hearings for members of Chambers.